Nukesor/encarne/README.md

 We use `pueue` for scheduling and process handling.
 Another requirement is `mediainfo`.
 A program we need to determine the used encoding for any video container.

+## Installation:

+**encarne**:
+There are three different ways to install pueue.

+1. Use an Arch Linux AUR package manager i.e Yaourt: `yaourt -S encarne-git` .
+This will deploy the service file automatically.
+2. Install by using pip: `pip install encarne`.
+3. Clone the repository and execute `python setup.py install`.

+**Mediainfo**:
+You need to install `mediainfo` to use encarne.

+**Pueue**:
+Pueue will be installed together with encarne, but you need to start the Pueue daemon.
+Execute `pueue --daemon` for this.

+## Configuration

 Default parameters for `ffmpeg` encoding: